 Each Sponsor Shareholder Loan shall be repayable in instalments on such dates as the Issuer may determine in accordance with the amount that the Sponsor may receive from time to time pursuant to Clause 13 of the Priority of Payments or in the event that an Enforcement Event occurs, Clause 11 of the Post-Enforcement Priority of Payments, as the case may be.
-Each instalment amount will be determined by the Issuer for repayment as an amount of cash not exceeding the amount that the Sponsor may receive under the Priority of Payments or in the event that an Enforcement Event occurs, the Post-Enforcement Priority of Payments, as the case may be.
+Each instalment amount will be determined by the Issuer for repayment as an amount of cash not exceeding the amount that the Sponsor may receive under the Priority of Payments, as the case may be.